-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 5, Section 2.5 for a discussion of these circumstances.